MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 1. Launch Windows Admin Center and make sure the **GPUs** extension is already installed.

-1. Select **Cluster Manager** from the top dropdown menu and connect to your Azure Stack HCI cluster.
+1. Select **Cluster Manager** from the top dropdown menu and connect to your cluster.

 1. From the **Settings** menu, select **Extensions** > **GPUs**.